tretyakovalex/Python-Scripts/README.md

 # PDF_Merge
-This is a simple GUI script created in Python using the Qt library Merges PDF Files.
+This is a simple GUI script created in Python using the Qt library to merge PDF Files.

-This will be improved over time, and other features are to be added.
+This will be improved over time, and other features will be added.

 # How to use
 The source code is stored in the file labled: "PDF_Merge.py".

 The exec file could be found in the "dist" folder -> PDF_Merge.exec

 ## To-Add List: